 The School of Business is a professional undergraduate school within the designated liberal arts university of the Tennessee Board of Regents.
-As such, professional activities are designed to complement the liberal arts mission of the university.
-The curriculum is intended to capitalize on students' firm grounding in liberal arts, as well as to establish a thorough understanding of the relationship between theory and practice within the business discipline.
+As such, professional activities are designed to complement and fulfill the liberal arts mission of the university.
+The curriculum is intended to expand and capitalize on students' firm grounding in liberal arts, as well as to establish a thorough understanding of the relationship between theory and practice within the business discipline.
 Programs of study are regularly reviewed in concert with a variety of constituents to explore the appropriateness and feasibility of new offerings.
-The research emphasis is primarily applied and instructional.
-Such efforts are expected to influence teaching.
-The School's commitment to service includes contributions to the disciplines, the university, and the community, and offering additional opportunities for enhanced instruction and applied research.
+The research emphasis is primarily applied and instructional, and such efforts are expected to extend into and influence teaching.
+The School's commitment to service includes contributions to disciplines, University, and community, and offers additional opportunities for enhanced instruction and applied research.